lemotdesign/one-click-hugo-cms/site/content/post/pre-construction-termite-protection.md

 At Conquer Termites, we vouch for several products tailored for New Builds.
 Depending on the construction specifics, we might recommend a combination of products or just one solitary application.

 1. **FMC Homeguard**: This product comes in two forms - as sheeting or as a parging paint.
 It's designed to provide a reliable barrier against termites, ensuring they don't gain access to the property.
-2. **Greenzone**: This is an Ableflex foam insert embedded with termite repellent properties.
+2. **Greenzone**: This is an Ableflex expansion foam insert embedded with termite repellent properties.
 Not only does it serve as a cushioning insert, but it also actively deters termites from encroaching upon the property.
 3. **Reticulation System**: This system involves the installation of a tubing around the external perimeter of the property.
 Its primary function is to facilitate the easy redistribution of chemicals at future intervals, ensuring long-term protection against termite invasions.

 Each solution has its strengths, and the choice often hinges on the specifics of the construction and the preferences of the homeowner.